jekagames/traces/nfcreader/README.md

 # PACKAGES REQUIRED FOR NPM
 Remember to install your own NPM packages in the game folder instead of using the Windows ones that are already there!

-(since the package.json file is practically unreadable): serialport, socket.io, createjs-soundjs, express, lcd (all other dependencies should auto-install)
+(since the package.json file is practically unreadable): serialport, socket.io, createjs-soundjs, express, lcd, forever (all other dependencies should auto-install)

 #SETTING UP LCD SCREEN VIA SERIAL PORT BACKPACK